huggingface/blog/sentence-transformers-in-the-hub.md

 Over the past few weeks, we've built collaborations with many Open Source frameworks in the machine mearning ecosystem.
 One that gets us particularly excited is Sentence Transformers.

 [Sentence Transformers](https://github.com/UKPLab/sentence-transformers) is a framework for sentence, paragraph and image embeddings.
-This allows to derive semantically meaningful embeddings (1) which is useful for very interesting applications, such as semantic search or mutli-lingual zero shot classification.
+This allows to derive semantically meaningful embeddings (1) which is useful for applications such as semantic search or multi-lingual zero shot classification.
 As part of Sentence Transformers [v2 release](TODO add link), there are a lot of cool new features:

-- Sharing your models in the 🤗 Hub easily.
+- Sharing your models in the Hub easily.
 - Widgets and Inference API for sentence embeddings and sentence similarity.
-- Better sentence-embeddings models available ([benchmark](https://www.sbert.net/docs/pretrained_models.html#sentence-embedding-models) and [models](https://huggingface.co/sentence-transformers) in the 🤗 Hub).
+- Better sentence-embeddings models available ([benchmark](https://www.sbert.net/docs/pretrained_models.html#sentence-embedding-models) and [models](https://huggingface.co/sentence-transformers) in the Hub).
-- Learning to rank (LTR) functions for cross-encoder training.

-With over 90 pretrained Sentence Transformers models for more than 100 languages in the 🤗 Hub, anyone can benefit from them and easily use them.
+With over 90 pretrained Sentence Transformers models for more than 100 languages in the Hub, anyone can benefit from them and easily use them.
 Pre-trained models can be loaded and used directly with few lines of code:

 ```python
 from sentence_transformers import SentenceTransformer